 \subsection{Motivation}

-Expressing a mission specification, such as the one in Section~\ref{sec:running}, in a formal language such as linear temporal logic (LTL)~\cite{pnueli1977temporal} can be challenging, due to \textit{1) the need to effectively capture different contexts} and \textit{2) the need to track the current status every time the context switches}.
+The formalization of mission specifications, such as the one presented in Section~\ref{sec:running}, using a formal language like linear temporal logic (LTL)~\cite{pnueli1977temporal}, is fraught with challenges.
+These include \textit{1) the need to effectively represent different contexts} and \textit{2) the necessity to maintain the mission's current state across context transitions}.

-Accurately modeling the behavior of the context variables is key to the satisfaction of contextual missions.
-In fact, leaving them unconstrained could allow for behaviors in which the context switches infinitely often or not at all, forcing the robot to fail to achieve the mission.
-This is the case, for instance, in our running example, if the context variable switches at every step from \textit{day} to \textit{night}, since \textit{passing through} region $r_5$ at any context switch would require an extra time step.
-On the other hand, constraining the behavior of the context variables, e.g., by specifying minimum or maximum duration intervals, may be impractical in LTL.
-Furthermore, associating a task to a context may require \emph{ad hoc} manipulation of the logic formula encoding the task, which may vary based on the specific task.
-For example, prescribing that the task LTL formulas $\varphi_1=\mathsf{G}(p_1 \rightarrow p_2)$ and $\varphi_2=(p_1 ~\mathsf{U} ~p_2)$ must hold under context $x$, where $p_1$, $p_2$, and $x$ are atomic propositions, would require rewriting the formulas as $\varphi_1'=\mathsf{G}((p_1 \land x) \rightarrow (p_2 \land x))$ and $\varphi_2'=(((p_1 \land x) \lor \overline{x}) ~\mathsf{U} ~(p_2 \land x))$ to embed the context.
+Correctly modeling the behavior of context variables is crucial for fulfilling contextual missions.
+If these variables are not properly constrained, the resulting behaviors could lead to either incessant context switching, preventing the mission's completion, or a lack of switching, which could also lead to mission failure.
+Consider our running example: if the context variable toggles between \textit{day} and \textit{night} at every step, the requirement to pass through region $r_5$ during any context switch would introduce an additional time step.
+Conversely, specifying minimum or maximum durations for context stability can be cumbersome within the syntax of LTL.
+Additionally, binding a task to a context may necessitate specialized alterations to the logical formula encoding the task, which can differ depending on the task's nature.
+For instance, to ensure that the task LTL formulas $\varphi_1 = \mathsf{G}(p_1 \rightarrow p_2)$ and $\varphi_2 = (p_1 ~\mathsf{U} ~p_2)$ are upheld within context $x$, where $p_1$, $p_2$, and $x$ are atomic propositions, it would be necessary to transform the formulas into $\varphi_1' = \mathsf{G}((p_1 \land x) \rightarrow (p_2 \land x))$ and $\varphi_2' = (((p_1 \land x) \lor \overline{x}) ~\mathsf{U} ~(p_2 \land x))$ to incorporate the context.

-Finally, the robot must remember the last visited state when the context switches.
-In our example, if the context switches while the robot is in $r_1$, the next time the context transitions to \textit{day} again, the robot must start from the state \textit{after} $r_1$, i.e., $r_2$.
-Tracking the current state would require extra variables and impractical modification of the LTL task formulas to account for the state of these variables.
+Moreover, the robot must keep track of the last visited region when the context shifts.
+In our scenario, if the context changes while the robot is in $r_1$, upon the return to the \textit{day} context, the robot should resume from the state following $r_1$, namely $r_2$.
+Such state tracking necessitates additional variables and complex modifications to the LTL task formulas to reflect these variable states.